 - Sooting: A vent-free fireplace or burner draws room air to support combustion.
 Lightweight particles suspended in the air - including dust, carpet fibers, candle or tobacco smoke, and pet hair - will be drawn toward the fireplace.
-These can lead to soot build up on fireplace walls, and even walls of the room.
+These can lead to soot build up on logs, fireplace walls, and even walls of the room.
 To prevent malfunctions and sooting, have your dealer perform an inspection and cleaning each year - before the heating season.
 If you have pets or excessive dust, more frequent cleaning may be necessary.
-See cleaning and service section in this manual. - Do not place embers (rock wool) in this fireplace. - Do not place lava rocks on burner. - Installing a television above a fireplace has become a desirable feature; however, the following information should be considered.
+See cleaning and service section in this manual. - Place embers (rock wool) in this fireplace, as shown on pages 24 and 26. - Do not place lava rocks on burner or logs. - Installing a television above a fireplace has become a desirable feature; however, the following information should be considered.